barabo/fhir-to-omop-demo/data/coherent/README.md

 ---
 ## Demo Instructions

-- [ ] [Download] the coherent data set, placing the `coherent-11-07-2022.zip` file in your IMPORT_DIR directory.
-See the contents of your `/demo/vars` file for the current settings.
+- [ ] Download and unzip the coherent data set using the `./mirror-get.sh` script.
-- [ ] Extract the zipped contents with `unzip coherent-11-07-2022.zip`
-- [ ] Generate an `etl.json` file using the `generate-etl.sh` script.
+- [ ] Generate an `etl.json` file using the `../../demo/coherent/generate-etl.sh` script.

 ### Unpack coherent download